hyperledger-labs/weft/README.md

 ```
 weft ca enroll --name FredBlogs --profile ./test-network/organizations/peerOrganizations/org1.example.com/connection-org1.json --wallet ./_cfg/_wallets/org1 --enrollid FredBlogs --enrollpwd <output from the register cmd> -r
 ```

-## Use as a module

-Install as any module, `npm install --save @hyperledgendary/weftility` When run as a module, the console log statements are not output.

 ### Loading a connection profile
 Simplifies loading either as a JSON or YAML file